pivotal/docs-tap/scc/ootb-supply-chain-testing.md

-# Out of The Box Supply Chain with Testing (ootb-supply-chain-testing)
+# Out of the Box Supply Chain with Testing

 This Cartographer Supply Chain ties a series of Kubernetes resources which, when working together, drives a developer-provided Workload from source code